+CHECK ONE

+[] The undersigned firm has no potential conflict of interest due to any other clients, contracts, or property interest for this project.

+0 R

+[] The undersigned firm, by attachment to this form, submits information which may be a potential conflict of interest due to other clients, contracts, or property interest for this project.

+LITIGATION STATEMENT

-Cł IECK ONE [] The undersigned firm has no pot interest for this project. ential conflict of interest due to any other clients, contracts, or property OR [] 9 ent to this form, submits information which may be a potential conflict of acts, or property interest for this project.
-LITIGATION STATEMENT answer the following questions Yes he question. or No. If you answer yes to any of the questions, provide a full explanation fficers received a reprimand of any nature or been suspended by the ation or any other regulatory agency or professional association within the NO Has your firm or any member of your firm been declared in default, terminated or removed or job related to the services your firm provides in the regular course of business within years?
-If yes, indicate company name, contact name and telephone number, and reason for early cancellation/ter of contract.
-3. Has your firm had filed against it or filed any requests for equitable adjustment, contract claims, and/or judgments during the past ten (10) years? ☐ YES ☐ NO If answered yes, include a summary and disposition of the case, the outcome or status of suit and the monet amounts involved. mis = ===================================== made are true and I agree and understand that any misstatement or ts shall be cause for disqualification of your proposal and forfeiture of rights al process.
-Company Name Name (Print or Type) Authorized Signature Title
+Please answer the following questions Yes or No. If you answer yes to any of the questions, provide a full explanation below the question.

+- 1. Has your firm or any of it officers received a reprimand of any nature or been suspended by the Department of Business Regulation or any other regulatory agency or professional association within the last ten (10) years?
+UYES UNO - 2.
+Has your firm or any member of your firm been declared in default, terminated or removed from a contract or job related to the services your firm provides in the regular course of business within the last ten (10) years? □ YES □NO

+If yes, indicate company name, contact name and telephone number, and reason for early cancellation/termination of contract.

+3. Has your firm had filed against it or filed any requests for equitable adjustment, contract claims, litigation and/or judgments during the past ten (10) years? □ YES □ NO

+If answered yes, include a summary and disposition of the case, the outcome or status of suit and the monetary amounts involved.

+I hereby certify that all statements made are true and I agree and understand that any misstatement or misrepresentation of falsification of facts shall be cause for disqualification of your proposal and forfeiture of rights for further consideration of this proposal process.

+Company Name

+Name (Print or Type)

+Authorized Signature

+Title